-How to Order the Narwhal, Dragon and Mermaid at Starbucks
+How to order the Narwhal, Dragon and Mermaid at Starbucks

 Mermaid: The base is a Pokemon Go Frappuccino.
 The drizzle is more complicated: eight pumps of white mocha, three pumps of toasted coconut, and three scoops of matcha powder, blended and swirled around the cup.

-All drinks are extremely sweet, similar to the Unicorn which had 59 grams of sugar in a grande.
+Follow USA TODAY on Snapchat to see what our staffers thought of the concoctions in a Tuesday taste-test.
+Spoiler: All drinks are extremely sweet, similar to the Unicorn which had 59 grams of sugar in a grande.
+We thought they made for fun photos, but will probably not re-order.

 There's no word yet on future Unicorn Frappuccino availability, but Starbucks did just unleash the new Midnight Mint Mocha Frappuccino — it's the total opposite of the Unicorn, described as "extra-dark."